Top 10 Economic Predictions for the Next 10 Years

 A slowdown in Chinese exports may also increase prices for U.S. consumers.
-“Made in America” means higher costs since U.S. workers get paid more for their work than those in China.
+“Made in America” means higher costs because U.S. workers get paid more for their work than those in China.

 Foreign investors may become more concerned about the U.S. debt.
-They fear that the United States wants the dollar to decline so that the relative value of its national debt is less.
-They will diversify their portfolios with more non-dollar-denominated assets, such as the euro.
+They fear that the U.S. wants the dollar to decline so that the relative value of its national debt is less.
+They may diversify their portfolios with more non-dollar-denominated assets, such as the euro.

 How It Affects You

-A weak dollar increases import prices, which contributes to inflation and increases oil and gas prices.
+A weak dollar makes imports more expensive, contributing to inflation.
 It also lowers export prices, spurring economic growth.
 The dollar's value will continue to experience dips and swells, affecting everything you buy.

 Inflation Will Remain Subdued